mindspore-ai/docs/tutorials/lite/source_en/use/runtime_java.md

 ### Releasing Memory

-When you don't need to use MindSpore Lite inference framework, you need to release the created `session` and `model`.
+When you finish using the MindSpore Lite inference framework, you need to release the created `session` and `model`.

 ```java
 private void free() {